Morphl-AI/MorphL-Orchestrator/README.md

 ```
 airflow trigger_dag ga_churned_users_step_2
 ```
-The steps above only need to be performed once, immeditely following the installation.
+The steps above only need to be performed once, immediately following the installation.
 From this point forward, the platform is on auto-pilot and will on a regular basis collect new data and generate fewsh ML models fully automatically.

 ### Troubleshooting